Liz Rohrbacker, IIDA, RID, A4LE, ALEP

 “My goal for every project is to create environments that engage and inspire the people inside, and to design surroundings that respect the varied people who come through the space day after day and year after year.”

 Liz has extensive experience in the design of educational facilities.
 She constantly educates herself on the latest studies and trends in teaching and learning theories and education design.
 Her attention to detail and appreciation for every part of school design from cleanability to the integration of technology and pedagogy ensure that every environment she creates is both engaging and purposeful.
-Her intuitive and methodical design approach accompanied by her honesty and humility have made her a trusted adviser and highly consulted resource for KKT’s clients.
+Her empathetic and logical design approach accompanied by her honesty and consistency have made her a trusted adviser and highly consulted resource for KKT’s clients.
 She has dedicated her career to improving school design in Oklahoma.